 - On any area of educational history that has the potential to renew scholarship in the field by diversifying its topics or approaches, especially in light of the field’s essential need to speak to the history of current crises, such as anti-Blackness and anti-Indigeneity.
 We will also consider proposals from closely related fields, such as history education and social studies education.

 Applicants who meet these criteria are invited to submit a package consisting of:

 - A single Word or PDF document that contains: 1) Scholar’s name and institutional affiliation(s) (or independent scholar) 2) a 250-word abstract with the presentation title, topic, approach and any conclusions; and 3) a one-page (max.) curriculum vitae that demonstrates the applicant meets the criteria for a new scholar and lists the applicants’s most relevant and recent publications and/or research activities.

-Applications are due April 15th, 2021.
+due April 15 th , 2021 (Deadline extended to April 30th 2021!)
 CHEA/ACHÉ will notify successful applicants by July 15th, 2021.
 Please send applications by email attachment to Jason Ellis, Acting President of CHEA/ACHÉ. firstname.lastname@example.org You will receive an email receipt that your application was received and is being considered.